Frequently Asked Questions

 How strong is the elastic you use?

-How long is a piece of string?
-Sorry, you shouldn’t answer a question with a question, should you.
-In honesty, it’s a great question and something we put a lot of time and effort in to.
+A great question and something we’ve put a lot of time and effort in to.
 We trialed seven different types of elastic before arriving at the one featured in all our designs today.
 All of our elastic is proudly manufactured down the road from us by Fabmania in Loughborough, England.
 It’s amazingly strong, stretchy, holds its shape and is colourfast meaning it retains its colour beautifully.
 It’s been in use in our wallets for over 2 years now and we haven’t had a reported failure yet.
 Good job Fabmania!

 What is the difference between a hand stitch and a machine stitch?